Antinity/antinity/README.md

 ## 🧠 About Me

 - I'm a 15-year-old developer with a strong focus on full-stack web development.
-- Love to work in JavaScript-based technologies and build clean, scalable, and performant applications.
+- Love to work in JavaScript-based technologies and build clean and scalable applications.
 - Interested in motion graphics, video editing, and visual design.
-- Drive for perfection pushes me to deliver high-quality work with sharp attention to detail.
+- Urge for perfection pushes me to deliver high-quality work with sharp attention to detail.
-- I'm quick to learn and easy to work with.

 ---

 ## 💼 What I Do

-- **Web Development** — React, Next.js, Laravel, Express, Tailwind
+- **Web Development** — React, Next.js, Laravel, Express, Tailwind, Discord.js
-- **Creative Work** — After Effects, Photoshop, Premiere Pro, Blender
-- **Design** — UI/UX prototyping, branding, and digital content creation
+- **Design** — UI/UX design, GFX design (logos, banners, etc.), YouTube thumbnail design, etc.
-- **Tools I Use Daily** — VSCode, Git, Figma, Notion

 ---